qgindi/LibreAutomate/Other/DocFX/_doc/editor/Program.md

 Files are of these types:
 - Script - C# code file that can be executed directly, like a program.
-- Class - C# code file that cannot be executed directly but contains code used by other files.
+- Class - C# code file that contains classes and functions used by other files.
 - Text files - txt, xml and other files that can be edited in the code editor.
 - Other files - files that cannot be edited.
-Images etc. For example can be added to assembly resources.
+Images etc. For example can be added to exe program resources.

 Folders are of these types:
 - Simple folders.